dev-night/meetup/README.md

 ### Requirements

 You need a local `.env` file.
 To create it use the `.env-example` file as a starting point.
-You will need to retrieve your meetup.com API key.
-You can do that [here](https://secure.meetup.com/de-DE/meetup_api/key/).
-(You have to be logged in)

 ### Starting the app